dallenpyrah/ContextualMocker/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the design documents and implementation plan.
+Please read our [Contributing Guide](docs/CONTRIBUTING.md) for details on our code of conduct, development setup, and the process for submitting pull requests.

 ## Documentation

 - [ONBOARDING.md](docs/ONBOARDING.md): Onboarding guide for new engineers and contributors.
+- [CONTRIBUTING.md](docs/CONTRIBUTING.md): Guidelines for contributing to the project.
 - [USAGE.md](USAGE.md): Detailed usage guide with practical examples.
 - [docs/HOW_IT_WORKS.md](docs/HOW_IT_WORKS.md): Technical walkthrough of the framework.
 - [docs/DESIGN.md](docs/DESIGN.md): In-depth design and architecture documentation.